News & Community Involvement

 HBC Team Ministry Descriptions

-Please click the "read more' tab to view the descriptions of Chapel ministry teams and committees.
+Please read below to view the descriptions of Chapel ministry teams and committees.

 Holden Beach Chapel